 A customer has identified requirements for a large, long-term project, but asks for a test translation up front to see if the quality is good.
 Naturally, we oblige, as the client is our priority.
 Most translation companies find their best translators regardless of price, review the translation numerous times to make sure it is of the best possible quality.
 However, the test ends up merely demonstrating how the agency can produce a professional translation, without using the tailor-made processes or the specialized linguists they’re going to use going forward.
 The request itself has put them in an awkward position, and the only way out is to provide a quick but high-quality example of the work they do.

-I suppose it’s a valid test in one way — they’re throwing down a challenge, and if you can’t react successfully then that says something about your abilities in general.
+One could say that it’s a valid test in one way — they’re throwing down a challenge, and if you can’t react successfully, then that says something about your abilities in general.
 However, test translations add on extra time to a project, and the agency may end up going with a different translator for various reasons.
 Your test translation may be an accurate reflection of the professional translation’s agency’s abilities, but may not reflect the precise direction the final translation will take.

 How a test translation can help your business